sheriffderek/basic-style/README.md

 STATUS: *basic-style...*

-1. is usable, although it's family members are not.
+1. is usable, although it's family members are not, yet
 2. currently assumes preprocessing with stylus
 3. assumes auto-prefixing will occur sometime before production use
 4. disregards the Microsoft Internet Explorer web browser

 <br>

-to see a live implementation, see http://sheriffderek.consulting/basic-style

-message me if you would like to know more
 <br>

 ###markup